Know your purpose and you will clarify your thinking.

 In 2002 Rick Warren tapped into a universally felt need by writing a book that addressed the question, “What on Earth am I here for?”
-Forty three million copies of The Purpose Driven Life have been purchased.
+Fifty million copies of The Purpose Driven Life have been purchased.

 One of them belongs to my sister, Nancy.

 Thinking On Purpose

 We talked about life at her kitchen table.
 I listened as she enthused about the book’s influence on making sense out of life.
 The picture below tells the story of a well read, well marked, and well loved book.

 Nan lost her way after the death of our parents.
 Alone.
 Grieving.
 Confused about why God allowed her to be orphaned.

 Clarity About Purpose